megalon/nick-custom-music-mod/README.md

+# ⚠️ This is the mod for NASB1.
+[Click here for NASB2](https://github.com/megalon/nasb2-custom-music-mod) ⚠️

-# NASB Custom Music Mod
+## NASB Custom Music Mod

 This mod allows you to add custom songs to each stage and menu in the game!
 _____